artanthos/js-game-slot-machine/README.md

 [DEMO link -- https://jscoox.github.io/slot-machine/](https://jscoox.github.io/slot-machine/)

-NOTE: There are only 3 possible combination, given the list of possible JSONS that are fetched:
+NOTE: There are only 3 possible combinations, given the list of possible JSONS that are fetched:
 - answer1.json
 - answer2.json
 - answer3.json